i-confidential

 Assuming you’ve already decided who will carry out your assessment, how should they go about it and what should they use to review against?
 In some ways, the answer to ‘what’ you use will determine the ‘how.’
 If you have nothing currently, then you are probably looking at an all-encompassing security standard.
 But which one?

 Choosing a standard, or combination of standards, should help clarify how you break down the assessment to look at all the different security controls and attributes.
 For example, if you use ISO you will have sections such as Asset Management, Human Resource Security, and Access Control.
-If you were to use ISF Standards of Good Practice, you may have sections aligned to Systems Development or End User Environment.
+If you were to use SoGP, you may have sections aligned to Systems Development or End User Environment.

-i-confidential's framework is built around how organisations are structured.
-This ensures we get the right information for the right sections and can tell the whole story for a given risk.
+It's important that the framework you use takes into account how organisations are structured.
+This ensures you get the right information for the right sections and can tell the whole story for a given risk.

 Onto the classic gotcha.
 One factor that often trips up organisations when carrying out a review is that some controls may be managed or owned by third parties.
 It could be a service that is provided or maybe an outsourcing agreement.
 This can be difficult to deal with if there is no ‘right to audit’ clause in the contract.
 You may find that the third party is not interested in answering your questions or may even charge you.
 This potential scenario should be considered from the outset.